-Today we raise a fist in tribute to folk singer, anarchist, activist, historian and storyteller extraordinaire, Utah Phillips, who died five years ago on this day aged seventy-three.
+Today we raise a fist in tribute to folk singer, anarchist, activist, historian and storyteller extraordinaire, Utah Phillips, who died nine years ago on this day aged seventy-three.
 A Mark Twain-meets-Howard Zinn with a guitar, Phillips dedicated himself to unearthing and preserving in song and tale America’s hidden history that might otherwise have passed into obscurity.
 An itinerant for much of his adult life – a proud member of America’s Travelling Nation community of hobos and railroad bums – Phillips’ songs of working-class struggle were recorded by Emmylou Harris, Tom Waits, Joan Baez and Waylon Jennings.
 A collaboration with feminist-folk/punk icon Ani DiFranco earned him a Grammy nomination.
 But Phillips was leery of the music industry, always more comfortable amongst the people he was singing about; he habitually arrived for engagements at least a day early in order to meet locals, learn their lore and tailor his performance to the history and industry of the area.
 A lifelong member of the Industrial Workers of the World, no one in recent years did more to keep the Wobbly spirit alive than Phillips.
 His countless performances were in effect rallies for the cause of labour, unions, anarchism, pacifism and the Wobblies.
 A keeper of tales and prolonger of oral traditions, Utah Phillips was among the last of a dying breed of troubadours.
 “Yes, the long memory is the most radical idea in this country,” he declared.
 “It is the loss of that long memory which deprives our people of that connective flow of thoughts and events that clarifies our vision, not of where we’re going, but where we want to go.”